Wills, Trusts & Probate

 What is a healthcare proxy and why do I need one?

-How do I update or revoke my healthcare proxy?
+How do I update or revoke my healthcare proxy if my wishes change?

-Where should I keep my healthcare proxy document?
+Where should I store my healthcare proxy and who should have copies?